Amnok/js-tests/interview-guide/this/readme.md

 this
--> it is the execution context for that particular call
+-> it is the execution context for a function call
+-> it allows you to introduce reusability by allowing this value to be dynamic based on how a function is invoked.

 -> different ways to determine this keyword -->implicit binding